Abanes2025/Abanes2025/README.md

 - 💞️ I’m looking to collaborate on OneEmbark Platform initiatives
 - 📫 How to reach me in Teams and 720.468.1770
 - 😄 Pronouns: .she/her
-- ⚡ Fun fact: My Great-Grandfather was once a member of the Russian Imperial body guard (soe years before the revolutionaries came for them)
+- ⚡ Fun fact: My Great-Grandfather was once a member of the Russian Imperial body guard (some years before the revolutionaries came for them)

 <!---
 Abanes2025/Abanes2025 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.